-From January 1 to February 20, 2015, 154 people from 17 states and Washington DC were reported to have measles*.
+From January 1 to June 26, 2015, 178 people from 24 states and Washington DC were reported to have measles*.
 Most of these cases are part of a large, ongoing outbreak linked to an amusement park in California.
 On 01/23/2015, CDC issued a Health Advisory to notify public health departments and healthcare facilities about this multi-state outbreak and to provide guidance for healthcare providers nationwide.
-Currently, two confirmed cases of measles have been reported to the New Jersey Department of Health (NJDOH).
+Three confirmed cases of measles have been reported to the New Jersey Department of Health (NJDOH).
 At this time, there is no identified connection to the ongoing measles outbreak associated with Disneyland in California and no known contact with ill individuals.

 The United States experienced a record number of measles cases during 2014, with 644 cases from 27 states reported to CDC's National Center for Immunization and Respiratory Diseases (NCIRD).
 This is the greatest number of cases since measles elimination was documented in the U.S. in 2000.